 What is Cognitive Behavioural Therapy (CBT)?

 Cognitive behavioural therapy or CBT is a form of therapy which emphasises helping you to develop skills that will help you to not only reach your goals now but also to be able to maintain good mental health long after therapy has finished.
 All of the techniques used are grounded in scientific research and proven to be effective in managing a variety of problems.
-Because of this style of approach it is a NICE recommended first line intervention for many mental health disorders.
 Broadly speaking, CBT focuses on two main areas.
 Firstly, there are our cognitions, or thoughts.
-Working on these can involve analysing or challenging our moment to moment thoughts, underlying beliefs (such as seeing ourselves as a bad person), or the processes that surround our thoughts like our inbuilt threat detection biases or difficult memories.
+We can all fall in to bad habits or traps in how we think, whether it’s self criticism or struggling with worries.
+We may also hold certain beliefs which influence our mental health, such as seeing ourselves as a bad person or that we need to be prepared for any possible thing that could go wrong.
+There are also several processes that can influence how we think, such as biases in our internal threat detection systems or what we pay attention to.
+In therapy we can help you to understand each of these concepts and learn to develop more control and healthier overall thinking styles.

 For further information on CBT you can visit the BABCP website: https://babcp.com/what-is-cbt/